What is a pre-purchase inspection?

 A PPI can reveal a used car’s hidden issues

-The surest way to answer these questions is by getting a pre-purchase inspection (PPI).
-For around $200, you can have an Automotive Service Excellence (ASE)-certified technician thoroughly inspect the car, look for problems and provide a detailed report of their findings.
+For around $200, you can have a National Institute for Automotive Service Excellence (ASE)-certified technician thoroughly inspect a car you’re considering buying.
+They’ll look for problems and provide a detailed report of their findings.
 Your PPI results may reveal that you’re getting a great deal — or that the vehicle is a dangerous investment worth avoiding.

 A pre-purchase inspection involves hiring an independent, third-party mechanic to inspect a used vehicle’s condition, usually either before you buy it or during the return window after the purchase.